Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

 where $\pi_0(\cdot\mid x)$ is the reference policy, $\alpha\ge 1$ is the \Renyi order (with $\alpha=1$ reducing to KL), and $\beta$ controls the trade-off between reward maximization and conservatism.

-\paragraph{Pipeline.} We implement an end-to-end alignment pipeline based on Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmath}) with three stages: \begin{itemize} \item[(i)] \textbf{Supervised fine-tuning (SFT).} We start from Qwen2.5-1.5B~\citep{qwen2.5} and perform supervised fine-tuning to obtain an initial policy that reliably follows the dialogue format and instructions.
+\paragraph{Pipeline.} We implement an end-to-end alignment pipeline based on Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmath}) with three stages: \begin{itemize} \item[(i)] \textbf{Supervised fine-tuning (SFT).} We start from Qwen2.5-1.5B~\citep{qwen2.5} and perform supervised fine-tuning on \texttt{UltraChat-200k} to obtain an initial policy that reliably follows the dialogue format and instructions.
 All runs are initialized from the same SFT checkpoint.

 \item[(ii)] \textbf{Reward modeling.} We train a lightweight proxy reward model (Qwen2.5-0.5B) on the \texttt{hh-rlhf} training split to provide scalable training-time feedback.
 The proxy model takes concatenated \texttt{prompt+completion} pairs as input and is used \emph{only} to produce online rewards during GRPO.
 For evaluation, we additionally use a stronger reward model, Skywork-Reward-V2-Qwen3-1.7B~\citep{liu2025skywork}, as a surrogate evaluator for the (unobserved) gold reward; its output is never used during training.
+For simplicity, we refer to its scores as the \emph{gold reward}.
 This surrogate evaluator is trained on a much larger dataset and achieves higher correlation with human judgments, but it is too computationally expensive to run routinely during RL optimization.
-For simplicity and without loss of generality, we refer to its scores as the \emph{gold reward}.
 Throughout this section, we refer to the lightweight training-time model's scores as the \emph{proxy reward}.

 \item[(iii)] \textbf{RL optimization and evaluation.} We optimize the SFT policy via GRPO using the proxy reward model as the training-time critic.
 We use a frozen reference model initialized from the same checkpoint as the policy to compute divergence terms and to recalibrate reward statistics.
 This two-reward-model protocol is standard in the RLHF literature (e.g., \citealt{kwa2024catastrophic}) and provides a practical balance between computational efficiency and evaluation fidelity. \end{itemize}